rsonny89/ProcessManagement/README.md

 ```

-By default, the program runs the first come first served scheduler.
+By default, the program runs the first come first served queue.

 When using the tool for the first time, it's recommended to use the interactive mode.
 This is done by typing the command `mvn exec:java -Dexec.args="-i"`.
 You should see something appear like this: